carcrupe/TFM/README.md

 To anticipate a stroke in advance, heart electrophysiological indicators or arrythmia information might be very useful.
 For example, a very good indicator could be to diagnose the patient with [atrial fibrilation](https://www.cdc.gov/heartdisease/atrial_fibrillation.htm), since it is the most common arrythmia and seems to be related to a stroke over time.
 However, to detect and treat these kind of arrythmias one needs an experienced specialist and dedicated technology, which unfortunately, cannot be guaranteed for this really demanding disease.

 Here is where data plays a very important role and offers a really good opportunity to better understand and predict strokes.
-This would be a huge step in the healthcare world, allowing anticipated patient treatments and saving an uncountable amount of lives.
+If we had relevant heart related data, we could take a huge step in the healthcare world, allowing anticipated patient treatments and saving an uncountable amount of lives.

-In this project I have worked to create a binary classification model and answer the following question:
+In this project, with the data I could obtain for free, I have worked to create a binary classification model and answer the following question:

 #### Based on measurable patient parameters, is this patient likely to suffer a stroke?